ptsteadman/notebook/essays/gray-man-style.md

 Survival bloggers developed the gray man concept in reaction to a perceived threat of "survivalist hate".

-One blogger, Selco, is notable for basing his gray man theory on his experience during the Balkan War.
-Selco says that he saw some of his more prepared neighbors give away supplies in the first few weeks of the conflict.
+One blogger, Selco, motivates his gray man theory with an experience he had during the Balkan War.
+Selco writes that in the first few weeks of the conflict, he saw some of his more prepared neighbors give away supplies to those in need.
 Just weeks later, many of these generous individuals were robbed or even murdered.
 Selco says that thieves often justified their actions with the charge that the well-prepared individuals were somehow guilty of anticipating or catalyzing the chaos.
-A reviewer of Selco's survival course encourages readers to think back to high school where "those who were prepared for the test were hated and called nerds".
+A reviewer of Selco's survival course urges readers to think back to high school, where "those who were prepared for the test were hated and called nerds".
 [16]

 Selco explicitly calls for his readers to practice being gray, and emphasizes that being gray is a lifestyle that begins before shit hits the fan.
 He goes so